jbranham1/black_thursday/blog_post.md

 The result is returned, filtering back up to `SalesAnalyst`.

 ### Final Thoughts
-We realized that `InvoiceItem` should have a method to calculate it's own revenue.
-So, one change we might make is to move that calculation from `Item` to `InvoiceItem`.
-We also began considering which object should be responsible for summing quantity sold and revenue for a merchant's items, and want to pursue that thought and see if that logic could live somewhere other than `Item`.
+We began considering which object should be responsible for summing quantity sold and revenue for a merchant's items.
+It is functioning as the code stands, with Item handling the logic.
+However, we want to consider if any other object in our model is better suited to calculate those values.